jdeluyck/kcoreorg-website/_posts/2009/2009-05-30-no-i-aint-dead-yet.md

 tags:
   - not dead yet
 ---
-I&#8217;m just extremely busy lately &#8211; mostly preparing for moving to a new place.
+I'm just extremely busy lately - mostly preparing for moving to a new place.